angelabera/Taskify/README.md

 - 🔄 **Clear All** - Clear the entire task list at once
 - 💾 **Persistent Storage** - Tasks are automatically saved to `tasks.txt`

-## Screenshots

-The application features a clean, user-friendly interface with:
-- Input field for entering new tasks
-- Scrollable task list display
-- Three action buttons (Add Task, Delete Task, Clear All)
-- Color-coded buttons for intuitive navigation

 ## Requirements

 - Python 3.x